Skip to main content

 Unlawful Possession of Firearms Washington State Law RCW 9.41.040 states:

-“A person, whether an adult or juvenile, is guilty of the crime of unlawful possession of a firearm in the first degree, if the person owns, has in his or her possession, or has in his or her control any firearm after having previously been convicted in this state or elsewhere of any serious offense as defined in this chapter.”
+“A person, whether an adult or juvenile, is guilty of the crime of unlawful possession of a firearm in the first degree, if the person owns, has in their possession, or has in their control any firearm after having previously been convicted in this state or elsewhere of any serious offense as defined in this chapter.”
 Have you previously been convicted in this state or elsewhere of a crime which may affect your privilege to carry a firearm?
 If you have been convicted of one of the offenses as defined in RCW chapter 9.41 and are found in possession of a firearm while hunting, you may be subject to arrest.
 If you are in doubt, seek appropriate legal counsel.
 Possession rights may in some cases be restored, per RCW chapter 9.41.

 Violations